brookye/neaea-exam-admin-1/README.md

       * build the application

- * Deploy the war file in to the application
+ * Deploy the war file in to the server